- Where you can study

 - the Massey Genome Service (part of New Zealand Genomics Limited)

-- controlled environment plant growth facilities
+- controlled environment microbiology, cell culture and plant growth facilities

 - unique and extensive university orchards

-- state-of-the-art plant physiology and biology equipment.
+- state-of-the-art biochemistry, cell biology. genetics/genomics, microbiology and plant biology equipment.

 A Postgraduate Diploma in Science and Technology in Biological Sciences is a good fit if you: